msteenab/Group3-repo-projects/Behavior-Driven-Development-Lab.md

 For more information on GitHub: https://github.com/CbarNC/Group3-repo-projects/blob/Selenium/Selenium%20Lab.md

+#### WHAT IS GHERKIN?
+Gherkin is a plain-text, domain-specific language used to describe the behavior of software systems in a human-readable format.
+It is commonly associated with behavior-driven development (BDD) and is often used to write feature files that define the expected behavior of a software application from the user's perspective.
+Gherkin is designed to be easily understood by non-technical stakeholders, such as product owners, business analysts, and domain experts, as well as developers and testers.

+#### WHAT ARE FEATURE FILES?
+Feature files are written in plain text and contain scenarios that describe the expected behavior of a particular feature of your application.
+They typically use a structured format like Gherkin, which is a language for specifying behavior using keywords like "Given," "When," and "Then."

 ### Step 1: Install a code editor
 #### Visual Studio Code
 Visual Studio Code (VS Code) is a free, open-source code editor developed by Microsoft